karmann-dm/karmann-dm/README.md

 Living in: 🇩🇪 (Munich)

-Working at: Celonis

-Interested in:
-- building highload and fault-tolerant systems, focusing on persistence workloads
+Currently working at Celonis and building high-load and fault-tolerant systems, focusing on persistence workloads.

-Especially in:
+What I focus on now:
-- PostgreSQL, infra as a code, platform engineering
+- PostgreSQL, infra as a code, platform engineering.
-- Working with people and getting things done
+- Working with people and getting things done.
-- scalable and cloud native solutions supporting the database-related workload at the enterprise scale
+- Scalable and cloud native solutions supporting the database-related workload at the enterprise scale.